CharlesLiuCool/notebook/Computer Science/Computer Science Notes/Exam 2 Review Guide.md

 - **Define what is a string in C**
 	- A character array which contains alphabetic, numeric, and special characters, and is terminated by the null character (‘\0’).
-- **Declare and apply strings**

 - **Declare and apply an array of strings**
-	- An array of strings is simply a 2-dimensional array of characters where
-each row represents a string and the max length of each string is
-determined by the max number of columns
+	- An array of strings is simply a 2-dimensional array of characters where each row represents a string and the max length of each string is  determined by the max number of columns
+	- `char* = "my_str";` declares an immutable string (contents cannot be edited)
+	- `char[7] = "my_str";` declares a mutable string.

 - **Apply string library functions <string.h>**
-	- strlen ( ) – returns the length of a string, not including the null character
+	- `strlen ( )` – returns the length of a string, not including the null character
-	- strcpy ( ) – makes a fresh character-by-character copy of a string
+	- `strcpy ( )` – makes a fresh character-by-character copy of a string
-	- strcat ( ) – appends one string to the end of another string
+	- `strcat ( )` – appends one string to the end of another string
-	- strcmp ( ) – performs a character-by-character comparison based on ASCII values (remember, lowercase ASCII is bigger then uppercase)
+	- `strcmp ( )` – performs a character-by-character comparison based on ASCII values (remember, lowercase ASCII is bigger then uppercase)
 		- returns 0 if the strings are equal (case does matter), < 0 if string1 is less than string2, or > 0 if string1 > string2
 - **Write functions which mimic the four listed string library functions above, without calling the string library functions**
 	- Apply array and/or pointer notation to these functions